denisonluz/grunt-strap/readme.md

-This Laravel 4 package provides a quick way to integrate Twitter Bootstrap using Bower, and Grunt, into your Laravel app:
+This package provides a quick way to integrate Twitter Bootstrap using Bower, and Grunt, into your Laravel app.

+This package will create an assets folder structure containing a few place holder files to get everything started.
+It uses the LESS files from Bootstrap.

 - `bbg:publish`
 - `bbg:install`